 When getting yourself busy with a new recipe, it is always advisable to keep a few things into consideration to attain perfect results.
 So let’s just say I might have a few tips up my sleeve to make your cooking journey a breeze.

-Tip 1: Prep your ingredients the night before.
+Tip 1: Prep your ingredients the night before (not a must and I have never done this since this is an easy prep roast).
 Place the chopped vegetables in containers in the fridge, have all of the spices ready, and enjoy a stress-free cooking session the following day.

 Tip 2: Mix things up by adding your favorite vegetables to the slow cooker.
-In addition to the carrots, tomatoes, and onions I mentioned in the recipe, you can add broccoli, brussel sprouts, winter greens, or even cauliflower.
+In addition to the carrots, and onions I mentioned in the recipe, you can add broccoli, Brussels sprouts, winter greens, or even cauliflower.
+I would avoid tomatoes since in my opinion and from my experience it alters the taste.

-Tip 3: Don’t be stingy with your seasoning.
+Tip 4: Don’t be stingy with your seasoning.
 Remember that it is not a matter of getting a perfectly seasoned roast, you don’t want your vegetables to taste bland.
+As per salt, add it according to your own preference.

 Pleasing in Every Known Way!